John Lewis

 A slight increase in users proceeding to checkout resulted in a higher overall conversion rate.

-The solution part two — Product editing functionality
+Putting customer in control — Product editing functionality

 Offering users the ability to modify product attributes like size and colour directly within the shopping basket facilitates the user flow proceeding to the checkout and improves the overall user experience.
 This eliminates the need for users to navigate back to the product page if they realise they've selected the wrong variant.
 It's a key part of a well-designed e-commerce flow that anticipates user needs and reduces friction.